MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-sentinel-onboard.md

    - Active [Microsoft security incident creation rules](/azure/sentinel/create-incidents-from-alerts#using-microsoft-security-incident-creation-analytics-rules) are deactivated to avoid duplicate incidents.
 This change only applies to incident creation rules for Microsoft alerts and not to other analytics rules.
    - All alerts related to Defender XDR products are streamed directly from the main Defender XDR data connector to ensure consistency.
 Make sure you have incidents and alerts from this connector turned on in the workspace.

-   Detailed changes and limitations are in the documentation shared with you as part of this private preview.

 1. Select **Connect**.

 After your workspace is connected, the banner on the **Overview** page shows that your unified security information and event management (SIEM) and extended detection and response (XDR) is ready.
-You'll also see the **Overview** page updated with new sections that include metrics from Microsoft Sentinel like the number of data connectors and automation rules.
+The **Overview** page is updated with new sections that include metrics from Microsoft Sentinel like the number of data connectors and automation rules.

 ## Explore Microsoft Sentinel features in the Defender portal

-After you connect your workspace to the Defender portal, you'll see **Microsoft Sentinel** on the left-hand side navigation pane.
+After you connect your workspace to the Defender portal, **Microsoft Sentinel** is on the left-hand side navigation pane.
 Pages like  **Overview**, **Incidents**, and **Advanced Hunting** have unified data from Microsoft Sentinel and Defender XDR.

-You'll also see many of the existing Microsoft Sentinel features are integrated into the Defender portal.
-For these features, you'll notice that the experience between Microsoft Sentinel in the Azure portal and Defender portal are similar.
+Many of the existing Microsoft Sentinel features are integrated into the Defender portal.
+For these features, notice that the experience between Microsoft Sentinel in the Azure portal and Defender portal are similar.
 Use the following articles to help you start working with Microsoft Sentinel in the Defender portal.
 When using these articles, keep in mind that your starting point in this context is the [Defender portal](https://security.microsoft.com/) instead of the Azure portal.

 - Search
   - [Search across long time spans in large datasets](/azure/sentinel/search-jobs)